Pol-Developing University Administrative Policies

 Administrative policies and procedures at the University of Louisville are divided into the following main categories:

-Any proposed administrative policy will be initially routed through the appropriate university administrator(s) with responsibility for policy scope.
-The proposed draft policy will be reviewed and approved by all necessary parties on a timely basis as determined appropriate by the university administrator(s).
-As considered necessary during the review process, the university administrator(s) will consult the Vice President for Strategy and General Counsel to determine whether the policy rises to the level of a Governing Policy that would require submission to the Office of the President for presentation to the Board of Trustees for final approval.
-Administrative policies that need to be communicated to the Faculty or Staff Senates will be coordinated through the respective senate chairs.
-The university administrator(s) will submit final proposed draft policy to the President’s Leadership Team member(s) or designee(s) with responsibility for policy scope for final review and approval.
+Any proposed administrative policy will be initially routed through the appropriate university official(s)/sponsor(s) with responsibility for policy scope.
+The proposed draft policy will be reviewed and approved by all necessary parties on a timely basis as determined appropriate by the university official(s)/sponsor(s).
+As considered necessary during the review process, the university official(s)/sponsor(s) will consult the Vice President for Strategy and General Counsel to determine whether the policy rises to the level of a Governing Policy that would require submission to the Office of the President for presentation to the Board of Trustees for final approval.
+Administrative policies that need to be communicated to the Faculty or Staff Senates will be coordinated through the university official(s)/sponsor(s) and the respective senate chairs.
+The university official(s)/sponsor(s) with responsibility for policy scope will submit final proposed draft policy to the President’s Cabinet members or designees for final review and approval.

 Vice President for Risk, Audit, and Compliance